hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/topic-custom-fees.md

   - Handle:
     - Add validation on keys - `Fee Schedule Key` and all keys from the `Fee Exempt Key List`.
     - Add validation on custom fees:
-      - Check if fee collector account is usable (not deleted/expired).
+      - Check if the fee collector account is usable (not deleted/expired).
       - Check if the fee type is `fixed`.
       - If the fee has denominating token:
         - Check if the token is usable ()
         - Validate fee amount - TBD- MAX_FEE is not defined in the HIP, and it is used in the context of SDK only
         - Check if the collector is associated with the token
-    - Update the values of the new fields into the state.
+    - Update the values of the new fields in the state.

 #### ConsensusApproveAllowance

 - Update `ApiPermissionConfig` class to include a `0-* PermissionedAccountsRange` for the new `ConsensusApproveAllowance` transaction type
 - Update `ConsensusServiceDefinition` class to include the new RPC method definition for approve allowance.
-- Implement new `ConsensusApproveAllowanceHandler` class which should be invoked when the gRPC server handles `ConsensusApproveAllowanceTransaction` transactions.
+- Implement new `ConsensusApproveAllowanceHandler` class that should be invoked when the gRPC server handles `ConsensusApproveAllowanceTransaction` transactions.
 The class should be responsible for:
   - Verify that the amounts are set and positive values.
   - Pre-handle:
     - The transaction must be signed by the sender.
     - TBD - more validations ?
   - Handle:
-    - Any additional validation depending on config or state i.e. semantics checks
+    - Any additional validation depending on config or state, i.e. semantics checks
-    - Check that the sender account is a valid account.
-That is an existing account, which is not deleted or expired.
+    - Check that the sender account is a valid one.
+That is an existing account, and it is not deleted or expired.
     - Add approved allowance:
       - Set `ConsensusCryptoFeeScheduleAllowance` to the account.
       - Set `ConsensusTokenFeeScheduleAllowance` to the account